The NEW Print Handbook

 So I set about understanding and collecting up all those technical bits and bobs nobody tells you about.
 And the first Print Handbook was printed.

-Now in its third edition, I still use my Print Handbook to not screw up.
+Now in its fourth edition, I still use my Print Handbook to not screw up.
 Although it does more than just that...

 Be a better designer: know your tools